triveme/swift-iota-integration-services/README.md

 | `/info`                                       | GET        | Get information about the server                              |                 |

 For a full api reference please have a look at the official documentation: https://wiki.iota.org/integration-services/references/ssi_bridge_api_reference

+## Questions or feedback?

+Feel free to [open an issue](https://github.com/triveme/swift-iota-integration-services/issues/new), or find us [@triveme](https://twitter.com/triveme) on Twitter.